natebragg/ratl/README.md

 ## Semantics

-Ratl is almost useless.
-It is a language that can only increase numbers and decrease lists.
-There are no conjunctions or disjunctions.
-It can't even compare values, so predecessor can't be defined.
+Ratl is almost useful.
+It is a language that can only increase numbers and create and consume lists.

 All expressions return a value.
 Function bodies evaluate to the function's return value.
 Looping is achieved via recursion.
 The interpreter starts